AdamHastingsAbertay/Barnes-Hut-Algorithm/README.md

 More
 ---------
-This article : [The Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut) by Tom Ventimiglia & Kevin Wayne, was realy usefull for me to have a good understanding of the Barnes-Hut-Algorithm.
+[The Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut) article by Tom Ventimiglia & Kevin Wayne, was really useful for me to have a good understanding of the Barnes-Hut-Algorithm.
 </br>
 My friend [Martin Magakian](https://github.com/martin-magakian) was building a [Barnes-Hut in Rust](https://github.com/martin-magakian/Barnes-Hut).<br />